particle-iot/docs/src/content/tutorials/developer-tools/cli.md

 ### Using Windows

-Download the [Windows CLI Installer](https://binaries.particle.io/cli/installer/windows/ParticleCLISetup.exe) and run it to install the Particle CLI, the device drivers and [DFU-util](/faq/particle-tools/installing-dfu-util/).
+Download the [Windows CLI Installer](https://binaries.particle.io/cli/installer/windows/ParticleCLISetup.exe) and run it to install the Particle CLI, the device drivers and [DFU-util](/faq/particle-tools/installing-dfu-util/). *You may see a Windows Defender SmartScreen warning when running the Windows CLI Installer if you are one of the first people to run the installer after a new release.*

 The CLI is installed to `%LOCALAPPDATA%\particle` (`C:\Users\username\AppData\Local\particle` for Windows in English).